davidryan59/ji-rcn/README.md

 // General methods
-jn.copy()              // Return a deep copy of a Jinote jn.getAlg()            // Return algorithm for the Jinote jn.getBaseFreqHz()     // Returns the base frequency for Jinote on 1/1, defaults to 256 Hz jn.getFraction()       // Returns a text representation of fraction for this Jinote jn.getFreqHz()         // Returns the frequency of a specific Jinote, e.g. 320 for Jinote on 5/4 jn.getFreqText()       // Returns the frequency text of a specific Jinote, e.g. "320 Hz" for Jinote on 5/4 jn.getNotation()       // Equivalent to getPitch jn.getPeo()            // Returns the underlying Peo for this Jinote jn.getPitch()          // Return a pitch notation for the Jinote, e.g. "E'4" for new Jinote(5/4) jn.getPitchClass()     // Return a pitch class for the Jinote, e.g. "E'" for new Jinote(5/4).
-Octave information is discarded. jn.getVal()            // Return a positive number representing relative frequency of Jinote jn.setBaseFreqHz(num)  // Sets the base frequency for a Jinote jn.toString()          // Equivalent to getPitch
+jn.copy()              // Return a deep copy of a Jinote jn.getAlg()            // Return algorithm for the Jinote jn.getFraction()       // Returns a text representation of fraction for this Jinote jn.getNotation()       // Equivalent to getPitch jn.getPeo()            // Returns the underlying Peo for this Jinote jn.getPitch()          // Return a pitch notation for the Jinote, e.g. "E'4" for new Jinote(5/4) jn.getPitchClass()     // Return a pitch class for the Jinote, e.g. "E'" for new Jinote(5/4).
+Octave information is discarded. jn.getVal()            // Return a positive number representing relative frequency of Jinote jn.toString()          // Equivalent to getPitch

+// Frequency methods
+jn.getBaseFreqHz()     // Returns the base frequency for Jinote on 1/1, defaults to 256 Hz jn.getFreqHz()         // Returns the frequency of a specific Jinote, e.g. 320 for Jinote on 5/4
+jn.getFreqText()       // Returns the frequency text of a specific Jinote, e.g. "320 Hz" for Jinote on 5/4 jn.setBaseFreqHz(num)  // Changes the specific base frequency for a particular Jinote instance

 // Maths methods
 jn.get1()              // Return a new identity Jinote (from any Jinote)